Unit 1 - Practice Quiz

 C. Knowledge and wisdom

-D. Winter and cold
+D. Love and passion

 16 What does a chain often symbolize in literature?